Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Private Land Management Assistance

 LDWF’s private lands biologists offer assistance to landowners, land managers, hunting clubs, and others interested in improving habitat and/or managing wildlife on their property.
-Assistance varies from answering simple questions to a developing a comprehensive written management plan.
-Assistance is available for all wildlife and their habitats, not just traditional game species such as deer, ducks, and turkey.
+Some examples include answering questions, visiting the property for evaluation and recommendations, and developing a comprehensive written management plan.
+All wildlife and habitats, not just traditional game species (e.g. deer, ducks, turkey) are entitled to assistance.

-Private land management assistance is free.
-Private lands biologists can also provide information and resources on a variety of programs and funding sources that offer financial assistance for management activities such as prescribed burning, tree planting, establishing native grasslands, developing field borders, or invasive plant control.
+Recommendations for private landowners are free.
+Private lands biologists can also provide information and resources on a variety of programs and funding sources that offer financial assistance for management activities such as prescribed burning, tree planting, forest stand improvement, wetland management, establishing native grasslands, or invasive plant control

 Partnerships and Other Projects